 Campers must be able to willingly integrate into and participate at their own level in our camp setting and camp activities in a non-disruptive manner, including a group environment for housing, eating, instruction, and recreation.
 Campers must not display harmful or aggressive behavior toward self or others.

-All potential campers for the program must be interviewed by Pine Ridge to be accepted into the program.
-Once accepted, the interview is not necessary again unless the physical, behavioral, or mental status of the camper significantly changes.
+All potential campers for the Freddy's Friends program must be interviewed by Pine Ridge to be accepted into the program.
+Once accepted, the interview is not necessary again unless the physical, behavioral, or mental status of the camper changes.
 The interview is typically at the Pine Ridge Office and will take approximately 30 minutes.
-Please email our Program Director or call the Office to make arrangements.
+Please email our Director of Ministries or call the Office to make arrangements.